 This is the official app for the NRL Telstra Premiership.
 The NRL Live Pass (formerly NRL Digital Pass) gives you access to stream live games via either a weekly or annual subscription.

 What does it offer?

 The NRL Live Pass allows you to access every match as soon as it goes live on the air.
 This includes all 192 NRL Telstra Premiership regular season matches and eight Finals Series matches, but does not include the Grand Final or the three games of the State of Origin series.
-Nines, the Trans-Tasman Test and other Elite Matches will also be available for streaming in 2018.
+The Trans-Tasman Test and other Elite Matches will also be available for streaming in 2019.

 The pass lets you stream matches across multiple mobile devices.
 Currently these include iPhones, iPods, iPads and Android smartphones.